nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 ## Specifying data dumps
 The files that constitute the data dump of the dataset, must contain the RDF data encoded in one the RDF encodings suported by Europeana:  [RDF/XML](https://www.w3.org/TR/rdf-syntax-grammar/), [JSON-LD](https://www.w3.org/TR/json-ld/)  or [Turtle](https://www.w3.org/TR/turtle/)
 The files may possibly be compressed.
-Europeana supports the GZip or other compression algorithms.
+Currently, Europeana supports only the GZip compression algorithm.

 ## Specifying listings of URIs
 void:rootResource